MindLyfe/MindLyfe-Platform/implementation.md

-# MindLyf Architecture Review & Implementation Readiness Assessment
+# MindLyfe Architecture Review & Implementation Readiness Assessment
-As the AI Team Lead, I've conducted a comprehensive review of the MindLyf platform architecture to ensure all components are in place for implementation.
+As the AI Team Lead, I've conducted a comprehensive review of the MindLyfe platform architecture to ensure all components are in place for implementation.
 The architecture demonstrates a well-thought-out approach to building a secure, scalable mental health platform with AI integration, payment processing, and mobile support.

 ## Architecture Review Summary
 ### Core Components Verified